ruohoruotsi/awesome-music-production/readme.md

 ### Instruments

-- [Chapman Stick] - 8, 10, or 12 string fretboard tapping instrument.
+- [Chapman Stick] - 8, 10, or 12 string fret-board tapping instrument.
 - [Harpejji] - Electric stringed musical instrument.
-- [Karlax] - Multi sensor expressive Clarinette like instrument.
+- [Karlax] - Multi sensor expressive Clarinet like instrument.
 - [Keytam] - Tunable guitar-tambourine hybrid.
 - [LAVA Guitar] - Acoustic realism and effects in a portable guitar.
 - [Musical Instrument Challenge][inst-challenge] - List of DIY instruments.
-- [Nux Mighty Pro] - Amplifier tones and effects in a compact, versatile device.
+- [Nux Mighty Plug Pro] - Amplifier tones and effects in a compact device.
 - [Orba] - Ball shaped, hand sized musical instrument.
 - [OTTO] - Sampler, sequencer, multi-engine synth and effects in a box.
-- [Oxi One Instruments] - Powerful synthesizer in the palm of your hand.
+- [Oxi One] - Portable grid-based sequencer and synthesizer.
 - [Pocket Piano] - Piano and a wide range of sounds in a compact design.
-- [PocketDrum 2] - Electronic drums in your hands, anytime, anywhere.
+- [PocketDrum] - Electronic drums in your hands, anytime, anywhere.
 - [Travel Sax 2] - Authentic saxophone vibes with MIDI for exploring new musical horizons.

 [Chapman Stick]: http://stick.com/